-- 17. In 2007, the General Assembly held a thematic debate on Climate Change as a Global Challenge and requested the Secretary-General to prepare an overview of the United Nations system's work in relation to climate change. - 18.
-At the UNFCCC Conference in Bali in 2007, climate change was made one of the United Nations' three priorities: the Secretary-General termed it "the defining challenge of our age" and called on all United Nations agencies to engage in joint efforts on climate change. - 19.
+- 17. In 2007, the General Assembly held a thematic debate on Climate Change as a Global Challenge and requested the Secretary-General to prepare an overview of the United Nations system's work in relation to climate change.
+15 - 18.
+At the United Nations Framework Convention on Climate Change (UNFCCC) Conference in Bali in 2007, climate change was made one of the United Nations' three priorities: the Secretary-General termed it "the defining challenge of our age" and called on all United Nations agencies to engage in joint efforts on climate change.
+16 - 19.
 Welcoming the outcomes of the Bali conference, the United Nations Economic and Social Council (ECOSOC) adopted a resolution in 2007 encouraging the United Nations and Member States "to support adaptation to the effects of climate change and to strengthen disaster risk reduction and early warning systems in order to minimize the humanitarian consequences of natural disasters, including the impact of climate change." - 20.
 The Secretary-General's 2008 report to the General Assembly, in which WFP features prominently, reaffirmed the United Nations' commitment to gathering the "collective strength of all its entities as an integral part of the international community's response to climate change".
-In the same year, the General Assembly unanimously adopted a resolution on climate change and its possible security implications, inviting all United Nations bodies to address climate change issues within their mandates. - 21.
-The linkages between climate change and food security and hunger were discussed at the 2009 World Summit on Food Security, where the Secretary-General explained in his opening statement that the two dimensions were "deeply interconnected". - 22.
-In 2009, WFP, IFAD and FAO issued the joint document "Directions for Collaboration among the Rome-Based Agencies", which identifies climate change as one of five focus areas for collaboration.
-The document states that "climate change, the food security crisis and the financial crisis have provided new impetus for enhancing collaboration to ensure food security [...]
-The Rome-based agencies [...] are uniquely poised at this critical juncture to scale up United Nations systems efforts to achieve the Millennium Development Goals." - 23.
-In response to these calls and agreements, WFP is clarifying its policies for and approaches to climate change.
-It is drawing from its own experience and engaging in broad consultations and collaboration with partners, including governments, research and
+In the same year, the General Assembly unanimously adopted a resolution on climate change and its possible security implications, inviting all United Nations bodies to address climate change issues in their mandates.
+In - 21.
+The linkages between climate change and food security and hunger were discussed at the 2009 World Summit on Food Security, where the Secretary-General explained in his opening statement that the two dimensions were "deeply interconnected".20